AninditaBasu/ledger/examples/api-example.md

 ---
 layout: api
-title: REST API
+title: Static API page
-description: Simple JSON endpoints for Ledger
+description: This API returns the word definitions of nouns in vedic literature.
 ---

 {% for ep in site.data.api.endpoints %}